 Open Enrollment Period

 It is an open enrollment window that runs between October 15 and December 7.
-You can switch to part C from original Medicare or back to the original from part C during this period.
+You can switch to part C from the original Medicare or back to the original form part C during this period.
 You can also change, add, or remove sections of part D.

 General Enrollment Period